aspose-total/Aspose.Total-Products/total/en/net/conversion/csv-to-word/_index.md

               <ul>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How can I convert CSV to WORD Online?</b></span>
+                          <span itemprop="name"><b>How can I convert CSV to Word Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Online App for CSV conversion is integrated above.
 To start the conversion process, you can either drag and drop your CSV file or click inside the designated area to import the document.
-Next, click on the "Convert" button to initiate the CSV to WORD conversion.
-Once the process is complete, you can easily download your converted file with just one click, obtaining your desired output in the WORD format.</span>
+Next, click on the "Convert" button to initiate the CSV to Word conversion.
+Once the process is complete, you can easily download your converted file with just one click, obtaining your desired output in the Word format.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">